jaesung-cs/splatstream/DETAILS.md

 One crucial point is that we need at least float16 image for the image quality of Gaussian splatting.
 So, rendering Gaussian splattings over the color image of 8-bit precision `B8G8R8A8_UNORM` isn't what we want.
 Instead, the splats are rendered on a transient image of `R16G16B16A16_SFLOAT` and then blended in subpass 2.
 - Attachment 0: swapchain image (`B8G8R8A8_UNORM`)
-- Attachment 1: opaque image (`B8G8R8A8_UNORM`, transient)
+- Attachment 1: high-res image (`R16G16B16A16_SFLOAT`, transient)
-- Attachment 2: Gaussian splat image (`R16G16B16A16_SFLOAT`, transient)
+- Attachment 2: depth image (`R16G16_SFLOAT`, transient)
-- Depth attachment (WIP)
+- Depth attachment
+- Subpass 0:
-- Subpass 0: draw opaque scene to Attachment 1, with depth attachment read/write.
+  - draw opaque scene to Attachment 1, with depth attachment read/write.
-- Subpass 1: draw Gaussian splats to Attachment 2, with depth attachment read (depth test only).
+  - draw Gaussian splats to Attachment 1 and 2, with depth attachment read (depth test only).
+- Subpass 1:
-- Subpass 2: blend pixel colors of input Attachment 1 and 2 to Attachment 0.
+  - blend pixel colors of input Attachment 1 and 2 to Attachment 0.

 ImGui's dynamic rendering is partially supported, in that multiple attachments are not available for now.
 So, UI is rendered to the swapchain image in a separate render pass.